 Upon successful background checks, we will make a formal offer of employment and require you to sign a contract.

 2. Our Approach

 We have adopted the following definitions to explain our approach to diversity and inclusion in squash:

 - Discrimination – treating someone in a less favourable way and causing them harm, because of their age, disability, gender reassignment, parent’s marriage or civil partnership, pregnancy or maternity, race, religion or belief, sex or sexual orientation

-- Harassment – unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating and intimidating, hostile, degrading, humiliating or offensive environment for that individual or creates an intimidating, hostile, degrading, humiliating or offensive environment.
+- Harassment – unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating, or offensive environment for that individual or creates an intimidating, hostile, degrading, humiliating, or offensive environment.
 The focus is on the perception of the complainant not the intent of the perpetrator.